 Click on the image above for a full size version.

-Our next meeting will be hosted virtually via Zoom on Thursday, January 26th from 9:00 a.m. to 11:00 a.m.
-At this meeting, H-GAC will discuss preliminary analyses of sources impacting water quality in the watershed and how to address them with a stakeholder-led Implementation Plan (I-Plan).
-Examples of I-Plan strategies used in other watersheds throughout the region will be reviewed, and stakeholders will be asked to participate in a survey to decide on priorities for addressing pollution in Cotton Bayou.
+At this meeting, H-GAC will discuss revisions to analyses of sources impacting water quality in the watershed and how stakeholder feedback will shape the development of an Implementation Plan (I-Plan).
+I-Plan strategies will be reviewed, and stakeholders will be asked to decide on actions to address pollution in Cotton Bayou.
 Register to attend using the following link: